-Christine is a Partner of the firm’s commercial and private clients practice.
-She has a diverse practice, providing strategic advice to high-net-worth individuals, entrepreneurs and family groups, as well as to global hedge funds, listed companies and insolvency administrators.
+Christine is a partner of the firm’s corporate & M&A and private clients practices.
+She has a diverse practice, providing legal and strategic advice to some of Australia's wealthiest individuals, entrepreneurs and family groups, as well as to global hedge funds, ASX-listed companies and insolvency administrators.

 Christine graduated from The University of Melbourne with a first class honours degree in law and a degree in commerce.
 She joined Arnold Bloch Leibler as an articled clerk in 2005, was appointed a senior associate in 2010, and promoted to partner in 2016.

-- wealth management, including asset protection, estate planning and family law disputes.
+- wealth management, including asset protection, estate planning and family disputes.

 Directorships & memberships

-Christine is a member of the Board of the National Theatre, St Kilda and the Tarrawarra Museum of Art, and is a trustee of the Besen Family Foundation.
+Christine is a member of the board of the National Theatre, the Melbourne Chamber Orchestra and the TarraWarra Museum of Art.
+She is also a trustee of the Besen Family Foundation and the Bennelong Foundation.

 Awards & recognition